 Online students communicate with tutors via moodle, SKYPE and online forums.

-The first two years of the programme (Levels 5 and 6) are the compulsory courses.
-In your last year at level 7 you will have an opportunity to choose electives.
+The first two years of the programme (Levels 5 and 6) are compulsory courses.
+In your last year at level 7, you will have an opportunity to choose electives.

 Get ready for Kaitiakitanga and Vineyard Bio-protection

 If you have a winery background, before you enrol for the course Kaitiakitanga and Vineyard Bio-protection (BVW603)(external link), we recommend that you prepare for it by enrolling in the course Vineyard Crop Protection (HPW505)(external link).